 While oil was first discovered in the Permian Basin in the early 1920s (Vertress, 2019), the most recent production boom began in 2010.
 Lasting now more than a dozen years, the boom has been driven by changes in production technology that allowed producers to apply unconventional oil and gas (UO&G) technology (horizontal drilling and hydraulic fracturing) with the layered geology of the Permian Basin (Maniloff & Mastromonaco, 2017; Popova, 2020; Popova & Long, 2021).
 In relative terms, the boom in the Permian, composed of parts of New Mexico (NM) and Texas (TX), represents one of the most cost-effective and productive oil fields in the world.
 The boom has generated significant in-migration, employment, earnings, and tax revenues.
-Currently, the oil and gas (O&G) industry constitutes an estimated 8 percent of U.S. GDP (Pricewaterhouse Coopers, 2021).
-Driven significantly by the Permian, within TX and NM this translates to 22.3 and 19.7 percent, respectively, of state GDP.
-NM is highly reliant on the industry as it contributes 35 percent of the state budget (NMOGA, 2021, p.
-4).
+Currently, the oil and gas (O&G) industry constitutes an estimated 8% of U.S. GDP (Pricewaterhouse Coopers, 2021).
+For TX and NM, the O&G industry contributed 10.8% and 11.1% of each state's 2022 GDP, respectively, driven significantly by the Permian boom (Bureau of Economic Analysis, 2023).
+NM is highly reliant on the industry as it contributes approximately 35% of state budget revenue (NMOGA, 2021).